Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 Pencil and watercolor illustrations give any design a more “human” feel, and in this field, it can really make a design stand out.
 This playful concept for some sort of drawing app combines the two techniques to create a simple and cute icon with a lot of personality.

-We hope this list gives you plenty of food for thought for designing your own app icon!
-When it comes to design, try to stick to the basics and keep details minimal, but don’t forget to infuse the design with your brand identity and add something a little extra (whether it’s a contrast of colors, 3D effect or a mascot) that will help your app stand out from the rest.
-If you need further inspiration, or even some awesome ready-made icons that you can customize, be sure to check out our free icons library with thousands of free designs!
+We hope this list of some of the best icons gives you you plenty of food for thought for designing your own!
+When it comes to icon design, try to stick to the basics and keep details minimal, but don’t forget to infuse the design with your brand identity and add something a little extra (whether it’s a contrast of colors, 3D effect or a mascot) that will help your app stand out from the rest.